icann/resolver-testbed/setup-and-running.md

 * The gateway VM needs another adapter, NIC4, to be configured
 	* In VirtualBox, select "gateway-vm" in the list on the left and select Machine &rarr; Settings &rarr; Network
 	* In Adapter 4, select "Enable Network Adapter", set "Attached to" "Bridged Adapter", and under "Name" choose the adapter on your system that is connected to the outside Internet connection and a DHCP server for IPv4 and automatic configuration for IPv6.
+* The resolvers VM needs another adapter, NIC3, to be configured
+	* In VirtualBox, select "gateway-vm" in the list on the left and select Machine &rarr; Settings &rarr; Network
+	* In Adapter 3, select "Enable Network Adapter", set "Attached to" "Bridged Adapter", and under "Name" choose the adapter on your system that is connected to the outside Internet connection and a DHCP server for IPv4 and automatic configuration for IPv6.

 ## Initial configuration for the VMs